This blog post was updated with information about Core Web Vitals in June 2021

-I had some thoughts of answering “What?” first, in many cases that’s the right choice.
-This time I though it was clear enough what kind of services they could expect from Djupeskog Trädfällning.
+I had some thoughts of answering “What?” first, most times that’s the right choice.
+This time I thought it was clear enough what services they could expect from Djupeskog Trädfällning.

 But it is such an important question I answered it immediately after.
 The second sentence.
 “We help you with X, Y, Z….”, once again using orange and all keywords is a link to the correct page, relevant internal linking is always a good idea.

-I then went on to answer the question “Who?” and come up with an unusual way to sort of answering that.
+I then answered the question “Who?” and come up with an unusual way to sort of answering that.
 This is very specific for this type of business.
 But many people are having a hard time to separate “arborist” and “sektionsfällning”.
-Both means that the person is climbing in trees.
+Both mean that the person is climbing in trees.
 So I made sure people didn’t have to hesitate.
 They can get both by working with Andreas.

-Finally I give the visitor clear instructions on how to act next.
+Finally, I give the visitor simple instructions on how to act next.
 “Contact us today to get free consultation and a quote”, I even put an arrow pointing at the form so they could know that it was super easy to get something for free.
 This form converts best on the site, by far.
 But every single CTA gets enough clicks to keep them. 🙂

-This was part 1 in at least one more blog post about the transformation a good strategy combined with a good collaboration is capable of.
+This was part 1 in at least one more blog post about the transformation an excellent strategy combined with a good collaboration is capable of.

 (Next up, YouTube, social media, non digital marketing and an app!!??)